o101010/CortexDocs/installation/install-guide.md

 The Debian package does not start up the service by default,  to prevent the instance from accidentally joining a cluster, without being configured appropriately.

+For other kind of Linux distribution see [Elastic's documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html).
 If you prefer using Elasticsearch inside a docker, see [Elasticsearch inside a Docker](#elasticsearch-inside-a-docker).